 House Minority Leader Nancy Pelosi said of the Affordable Care Act, in 2010: "We have to pass the bill so that you can find out what is in it."

-This infamous soundbite doesn't reflect the full context and sense of her remarks.
+The infamous soundbite doesn't reflect the full context and meaning of her remarks.

 On 21 June 2017, the web site Chicks on the Right reported that Democratic House Minority Leader Nancy Pelosi had said, of the Affordable Care Act, in 2010 “We [need] to pass the bill in order to find out what [is] in it.”